-The Multiscreen Service is the Vantage component that executes the Multiscreen Flip action.
+The Multiscreen Service is the Vantage component that executes the Multiscreen Flip action and the DRM action.
 This service (which can optionally run on a Lightspeed Server for H264 and HEVC encoding and video processing), supports the features required to handle varying adaptive bit-rate encoding and packaging requirements.
+Transcoding is performed by the Telestream Media Framework on behalf of Vantage.
+Rendering may be performed by an out-of-process resource managed by the Multiscreen Transcode service.